Contiki Vs. G Adventures: Comparison for New Zealand

 Where do G adventures go?

 Trips with G Adventures span from 4 to 24 days.
 While some trips do a loop starting and finishing in the same city, others will start and finish in different cities.
-These cities do have international airports though to get you to your next destination.
+These cities do have international airports to get you to your next destination.

 G Adventures offers locations in New Zealand that you will have heard of and some you probably won’t have heard of.